What Is Conversation Intelligence Software?

 What Is the Difference Between Conversation Intelligence and Call Recording?

 Call recording captures audio or video of conversations for later playback.
-Conversation intelligence adds AI analysis, transcription, sentiment detection, topic tracking, and coaching insights extracted automatically from those recordings to turn raw audio into actionable data.
-The distinction matters operationally: a call recording requires someone to listen and interpret; conversation intelligence surfaces patterns, flags risks, and generates summaries without manual review.
+Conversation intelligence software adds AI analysis, transcription, sentiment detection, topic tracking, and coaching insights extracted automatically from those recordings to turn raw audio into actionable data.
+A call recording requires someone to listen and interpret; conversation intelligence surfaces patterns, flags risks, and generates summaries without manual review.

 How Accurate Is AI Transcription in Conversation Intelligence Software?